AriFordsham/GHCWiki/commentary/compiler/derive-functor.md

 1. For derived `Functor` and `Traversable` instances, the data type's last type variable must be truly universally quantified, i.e., it must not have any class or equality constraints.
 This means that the following is legal:

 ```
+data T a b where
-dataT a b whereT1:: a -> b ->T a b      -- Fine!
-Vanilla H-98T2:: b -> c ->T a b      -- Fine!
-Existential c, but we can still map over 'b'T3:: b ->TInt b         -- Fine!
-Constraint 'a', but 'b' is still polymorphicderivinginstanceFunctor(T a){-
+    T1 :: a -> b -> T a b      -- Fine!
+Vanilla H-98
+    T2 :: b -> c -> T a b      -- Fine!
+Existential c, but we can still map over 'b'
+    T3 :: b -> T Int b         -- Fine!
+Constraint 'a', but 'b' is still polymorphic

+deriving instance Functor (T a)

+{-
 instance Functor (T a) where
     fmap f (T1 a b) = T1 a (f b)
     fmap f (T2 b c) = T2 (f b) c